Liam Fontaine: Ross County

 On 31 January 2018, Fontaine joined Scottish Premiership team Ross County on a free transfer.
 He made his debut later that day, in a 4–2 defeat against Aberdeen.
 County were relegated from the Premiership at the end of the 2017–18 season, but Fontaine helped them win promotion from the Scottish Championship in 2018–19.
 He left County by mutual consent in October 2020.

 Dundee

 On 20 November 2020 after a trial period, Fontaine joined Scottish Championship side Dundee until the end of the season.
 He would make his debut the next day as a substitute against Ayr United.
 Fontaine had a prolific December, scoring 3 goals in 4 games for the club going into the new year.
 Fontaine would be a key piece in the Dundee side leading up to and in the Premiership play-offs, and helped the club to gain promotion to the Premiership.
 On 28 May 2021, Fontaine signed a one-year extension with Dundee.
 Fontaine would leave Dundee following the end of his contract in May 2022.

-Edinburgh
+Edinburgh City

 Fontaine signed for Scottish League One club Edinburgh in July 2022.
+After a strong season as team captain, Fontaine would renew his contract for another season in July 2023 for the renamed Edinburgh City.
+Fontaine departed the club in January 2024, following Edinburgh City being docked points for failing to pay player wages.

+On 16 March 2024, Fontaine announced publicly that he was retiring from professional football.